PRAISE-group/guidelines-technical/README.md

 - Learn using `\boxed{}`, `\fbox{}` and `\parbox{}`.
 - Donot keep citations for the last moment.
 - Donot change the emblem if the conference/journal explicitly mentions it.
+- Donot paste first two paragraphs of Introduction in the abstract section of the submission site.